 - Aggressive resuscitation protocols for first responders and area hospitals

 Communities that strive to become “heart safe” must meet the criteria established by the Citizen CPR Foundation.
 When a community meets the HEARTSafe designation, they receive signage they can post to demonstrate their commitment to citizen health and safety.

 Well over 600 local HEARTSafe communities now exist.

-The Citizen CPR Foundation is partnering with a team of cross-disciplinary experts to establish guidelines that will help strengthen the chain of survival.
+The Citizen CPR Foundation has partnered with a team of cross-disciplinary experts to establish guidelines that will help strengthen the chain of survival.
 These steps and protocols will provide a set of guidelines with clear steps to prepare community ecosystems to respond to citizen SCA.

-We will launch the guidelines at the Cardiac Arrest Survival Summit 2019 in Seattle, Washington, December 10-13, including the unveiling of the full set of criteria for becoming a HEARTSafe Community and sessions dedicated to building and implementing community preparedness.
+The guidelines were officially launched at the Cardiac Arrest Survival Summit 2019 in Seattle, Washington, December 10-13, 2019 and included the unveiling of the full set of criteria for becoming a HEARTSafe Community and sessions dedicated to building and implementing community preparedness.